element-hq/element-web/docs/labs.md

 Adds a "Message layout" section under `Settings -> Appearance`, where the user can select their preferred message layout (e.g. IRC or Modern).
 Additionally, adds a new "Message bubbles" layout.

-## Metaspaces (`feature_spaces_metaspaces`) [In Development]

-Metaspaces are automatically populated spaces you can enable in your Space panel.
-By default, you'll have Home or All rooms, but you can opt in to a People, Favourites, and Other Rooms metaspace too.

 ## Location sharing (`feature_location_share`) [In Development]

 Allows users to send and display location data using [maplibre](https://maplibre.org).